Incoherent charge transport in an organic polariton condensate: Permutation symmetric bases for exact diagonalization

 We first write out the matrix element in terms of the explicit states, Eq.~(\ref{eq:def-state}),

-Here, $\mathcal{O}_V\equiv \braket{ {\symset_{p-1}\{\nu^\prime\}} ,{\symset_{N-p+1}\{\mu^\prime\}} |{\symset_{p}\{\nu\}} ,{\symset_{N-p}\{\mu\}} } $ is the vibrational overlap.
+Here, $\mathcal{O}_V\equiv \braket{ {\symset_{p-1}\{\nu^\prime\}} ;{\symset_{N-p+1}\{\mu^\prime\}} }{{\symset_{p}\{\nu\}} ;{\symset_{N-p}\{\mu\}} } $ is the vibrational overlap.
 It will be non-zero only when the vibrational states of all molecules in the ket are the same as those in the bra.
-This means that by taking a single element $\nu^\ast$ out of $\{\nu\}_p$, the rest should become equal to $\{\nu^\prime\}_{p-1}$, and, similarly, by adding the same element $\nu^\ast$ to $\{\mu\}_{N-p}$ should make $\{\mu^\prime\}_{N-p+1}$.
+This means that by taking a single element $\nu_\ast$ out of $\{\nu\}_p$, the rest should become equal to $\{\nu^\prime\}_{p-1}$, and, similarly, by adding the same element $\nu_\ast$ to $\{\mu\}_{N-p}$ should make $\{\mu^\prime\}_{N-p+1}$.
 In such a case, the overlap is given by counting the number of non-zero overlapping elements, and scaling by the normalization of the initial and final states:

 Because the initial and final states here involve different numbers of excited molecules, we need to establish a map between the indexing of states in the two manifolds.
 We will denote this map $\maptop$.
-Let us introduce $\indset_p(\{ \nu\})$ as the index of the state ${\symset_{p}\{\nu\}}$ in the manifold with $p$ excitations.
-We can then define a map $\maptop$ from the pair of integers $(\nu^\ast, \indset_{p-1}(\{ \nu^\prime \}))$ which identifies which state $\indset_p(\{\nu\})$ one achieves when adding $\nu^\ast$ to the set $\{ \nu^\prime \}$.
+We first introduce $\indset_p(\{ \nu\})$ as the index of the configuration $\{\nu\}$ in the manifold with $p$ excitations (see below).
+We can then define a map $\maptop$ from the pair of integers $(\nu_\ast, \indset_{p-1}(\{ \nu^\prime \}))$ which identifies which state $\indset_p(\{\nu\})$ one achieves when adding $\nu_\ast$ to the set $\{ \nu^\prime \}$.
 A similar map, $\maptonp$, results from the second condition.
-A brute force enumeration of these mappings scales badly with the number of basis states and $M$.
-We instead used an efficient $\mathcal{O}(N)$ algorithm that allows us to reach large enough $N,N_{ex},M$, based on identifying the patterns in the mapping for small values of $p$ and $M$.